davidcarlisle/ll/en/lesson-06.md

 \end{document}
 ```

+In the definition `#1` denotes the first argument that is supplied
+(`apples` or `oranges` in this example.
+You may have up to nine
+arguments, but often it is sufficient to have no arguments or just one.

 Defining commands does not just reduce the typing required to produce
 a document.
 It helps to separate out the styling information.
 If it is